 We are also calling on companies to proactively publish more data on when they remove content; for what reasons removals takes place; how many appeals are made to challenge takedowns; and what the outcome of appeals are.

-Join us for a series of events this summer where we will hear from activists and digital rights experts from across the world on their experiences and challenges fighting for freedom of expression on social media.
+Key developments where we hear from activists and digital rights experts from across the world on their experiences and challenges fighting for freedom of expression on social media.

 - Side-stepping rights: Regulating speech by contract